vuetifyjs/vuetify/packages/docs/src/pages/en/features/typescript.md

 ## Installation

-To get started with a new project using typescript, following the instructions in the [Getting Started](/getting-started/installation/) guide and select the Typescript option when prompted.
+To get started with a new project using Typescript, following the instructions in the [Getting Started](/getting-started/installation/) guide and select the Typescript option when prompted.

 ## Types

-Vuetify provides types for all of its components and seemlessly integrates with Typescript.
+Vuetify provides types for all of its components and seamlessly integrates with Typescript.
 If you're using an IDE such as VSCode, with the [Vue - Official extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar) and `<script lang="ts">`, you'll get automatic type checking and code completion.

 ## Custom components